 - Select the country in which your organization is based and choose your preferred language.

-- After receiving validation, you can log into your account to claim your TechSoup Validation Token which is presented in the form of a code.
+- After receiving validation, you can log into your account to claim your TechSoup Validation Token, which is presented as a code.
 It should look something like this: 123c4567@YourOrgName.
-Include this code in your Google for Nonprofits application, and you’re good to go!
+Input this code in your Google for Nonprofits application, and you’re good to go!
 Be aware that this token expires after 60 days.

-After completing this process, you are one step closer to successfully applying for Google Grants!
-Beyond being a requirement for your Google Grant application, registering with TechSoup will give you access to donated or discounted software from other philanthropic businesses.
-Other tech giants who participate in TechSoup’s tech marketplace include Microsoft, Adobe, Zoom, HubSpot, and many others!
+Beyond fulfilling a requirement for your Google Grant application, registering with TechSoup gives you access to donated or discounted software from other philanthropic businesses.
+Other tech giants that participate in TechSoup’s tech marketplace include Microsoft, Adobe, Zoom, HubSpot, and many more!

-If you’re already registered with TechSoup, you can skip this step entirely and should be able to pull existing information to verify your nonprofit’s legitimacy with Google right away.
+If you’re already registered with TechSoup, you can skip this step and pull existing information to verify your nonprofit’s legitimacy with Google right away.
 You’ll just need to determine who at your organization is the Administrator of your TechSoup account.
-They’ll receive an email that requests the necessary information to verify your nonprofit’s status when setting up your Google for Nonprofits account.
+They’ll receive an email requesting the necessary information to verify your nonprofit’s status when setting up your Google for Nonprofits account.

 Once you’re verified by TechSoup, the next step is to register for a Google for Nonprofits account.
 Beyond Ad Grants, Google for Nonprofits offers an array of advantages for growing awareness for your mission.
 Some of the most useful perks you’ll receive include:

-- The YouTube Nonprofit Program, which allows nonprofits to spread the word about their organization through visual storytelling.
-Using videos as a method for telling your nonprofit’s story will help inspire empathy for your cause, form connections within your community, educate mass audiences, and much more.
-You’ll be given a donate button and video annotations that link to your site on YouTube as well.
+- The YouTube Nonprofit Program, which empowers nonprofits to spread the word about their organization through visual storytelling.
+Using videos as a method for telling your nonprofit’s story will inspire empathy for your cause, form connections within your community, educate mass audiences, and much more.

-- Google Earth and Maps, which helps to share compelling data visualizations and highlight your organization’s impact.
-Additionally, the use of Google Maps helps community members locate your nonprofit’s programs and resources nearest to them.
+- Google Earth and Maps, which helps share compelling data visualizations and highlight your organization’s impact.

-If this seems like an offer you can’t refuse, follow these steps to ensure a proper Google for Nonprofits application:
+If this seems like an offer you can’t refuse, follow these steps to successfully apply for a Google for Nonprofits account:

-- Visit the Google for Nonprofits registration website.
+- Visit the Google for Nonprofits registration page.

 - Agree to Google’s non-discrimination statements.